Jas-SinghFSU/Dracula-Plasma/README.md

 #### Application Menu

-The Application Menu icon is also provided in the `icons` directory.
+The Application Menu icon is also provided in the `dock_icons` directory.

 #### Virtual Desktop Bar